Night Out (The Office): Plot

-Ryan Howard (B. J. Novak) arrives at the Scranton, Pennsylvania branch of the Dunder Mifflin Paper Company and is noticeably friendlier than on his previous visits.
-The employees, by now fed up with Ryan's new website, angrily ask him questions about the website and their clients.
-Ryan shows the staff at the branch the new Dunder Mifflin website, "Dunder Mifflin Infinity 2.0", the previous version of which was shut down because sexual predators had invaded the social networking component of the site.
-As Ryan leaves, Michael Scott (Steve Carell) asks him if could set him up with any of the women he knows, and Ryan tells Michael of the women he meets in clubs in New York City.
-Michael and Dwight Schrute (Rainn Wilson) decide to go to New York, locate Ryan, attend parties with him, and try to meet women while doing so.
+Ryan Howard arrives at the Scranton, Pennsylvania branch of the Dunder Mifflin Paper Company and is greeted with hostility due to problems with his new website, in particular that the site was shut down because sexual predators had invaded the social networking component, preventing staff from logging their sales as website sales, and Ryan has ordered them to work on Saturday re-entering those sales.
+Michael Scott asks him if he could set him up with the women he meets in clubs in New York City, and he says no.

-In New York, Michael and Dwight visit the club Ryan frequents.
+Michael and Dwight Schrute go to the New York club Ryan frequents to locate Ryan, party with him, and meet women.
 Ryan is thrilled to see them but appears to be under the influence of drugs, though Michael and Dwight do not notice.
-Later, Michael, Dwight, Ryan and Ryan's colleague Troy Underbridge (Noel Petok) wait outside another club, which does not allow anyone in who does not have a date.
+Later, Michael, Dwight, Ryan and Ryan's colleague Troy Underbridge visit another club, which does not allow anyone in who does not have a date.
 Dwight pairs each of them with members of a women's basketball team who are waiting in line.
 Inside the club, Ryan's dancing becomes erratic, and he accidentally hits a girl, prompting her friends to attack him.
-Dwight and Michael escort him out of the club, and after Troy advises them not to take Ryan to a hospital, he runs off.
-Michael and Dwight bring Ryan back to his apartment, where he tells them that he thinks Troy has a drug problem, and asks what he should do about it.
+Dwight and Michael escort him out of the club.
+Troy advises them not to take Ryan to a hospital, and runs off.
+Michael and Dwight bring Ryan back to his apartment.
+He tells them that he thinks Troy has a drug problem, and asks what he should do about it.
 Michael, oblivious to the fact that Ryan is referring to his own drug addiction, gives him hypothetical advice involving a wiretap and snitching on a drug dealer.